-That’s the question I found myself asking while reading Liane Moriarty’s The Husband’s Secret.
-Prior to this book, I had only read one book by Liane Moriarty, Big Little Lies.
+Prior to The Husband’s Secret, I had only read one book by Liane Moriarty, Big Little Lies.
 I enjoyed that book and found it to be a good mystery with a satisfactory ending.
 I loved how that book started with a shocking event and then backtracked to show the events leading up to that night.
 I was hoping for more of the same with The Husband’s Secret, but this story was written differently.
 It was a good story with a definite mysterious aspect to it but there were things in it that I felt weren’t really necessary and took away from the story. **Please note: if you have not read The Husband’s Secret yet, please come back to this once you have read it so as to avoid spoilers!**

 For example, I enjoyed Rachel and Cecilia’s characters.
 I think they were both true to human emotions with Cecilia’s reaction when her world falls apart and with Rachel’s inability to let go of her suspicions about her daughter’s murderer.
 Tess, however, was another story.
 The whole Tess, Felicity, and Will triangle felt unnecessary to me.
 I understand the role Tess plays in helping us readers to gain insight into Connor’s character and to see a different side of him other than the one being portrayed through Rachel’s eyes, but I feel that could have been done with Tess as a minor character.

 Rachel and Cecilia are both profoundly changed by the end of the book but I didn’t feel that Tess had changed that much.
-Her life had changed, sure, but the character didn’t feel as developed or round as the other two main characters, and her involvement in the murder mystery wasn’t at a personal level as with the other two main characters which made her feel like the odd man out.
+Her life had changed, sure, but the character didn’t feel as developed or round as the other two main characters, and her involvement in the murder mystery wasn’t at a personal level like with the other two main characters, which made her feel like the odd woman out.